William Smithers: Early life and career

 Smithers was born on July 10, 1927, in Richmond, Virginia, the son of systems engineer Marion Wilkinson Smithers and Marion Albany Smithers (née Thompson).
-He attended Hampden-Sydney College in Virginia and Catholic University in Washington, D.C.
-After his freshman year, he was chosen to play the leading role of Thomas Jefferson in the first production of Paul Green's The Common Glory, presented at Williamsburg, Virginia.
-NY Times critic Brooks Atkinson called him "worth encouraging."

 In 1951, he made his Broadway debut as Tybalt in the Dwight Deere Wiman production of Romeo and Juliet, starring Olivia de Havilland; for this performance he received a Theater World Award.
 In 1952, he was accepted as a life member of The Actors Studio.
 In 1957, he received an Obie Award for his portrayal of Treplev in Anton Chekhov's The Seagull.

 Stage

-His other Broadway plays included Anouilh's Legend of Lovers, Calder Willingham's End as a Man, (begun as a project at the Actors Studio), Carson McCullers's The Square Root of Wonderful and Terence Rattigan's Man and Boy (performed in London and New York).
+His other Broadway plays included Jean Anouilh's Legend of Lovers, Calder Willingham's End as a Man, (begun as a project at the Actors Studio), Carson McCullers's The Square Root of Wonderful and Terence Rattigan's Man and Boy (performed in London and New York).

 Off-Broadway, he played leading roles in Frank Gilroy's Who'll Save the Plowboy?
 (Obie Award, Best Drama), Willingham's End as a Man (before the production went to Broadway), Sean O'Casey's Shadow of a Gunman (also begun as a Studio project) and George Bellak's The Troublemakers.

 Film and television

-In 1965, Smithers moved to Los Angeles to play David Schuster in the television series Peyton Place for nine months.
-He also played Stanley Norris on the soap Guiding Light from 1970–71, and from 1976–77 was a cast member in the series Executive Suite.
+In 1965, Smithers moved to Los Angeles to play "David Schuster" in the television series Peyton Place for nine months.
+He also played Stanley Norris on the soap opera Guiding Light from 1970 to 1971, and, from 1976 to 1977, was a cast member in the series Executive Suite.